Delexoo/Capes-/Capes++ Source Code.md

+# Coded using Python.
+(Modified by ChatGPT)

 import os

 import shutil

 import customtkinter as ctk

-from tkinter import messagebox from PIL import Image as PilImage import webbrowser import sys
+from tkinter import messagebox

+from PIL import Image as PilImage

+import webbrowser

+import sys

-# Get the directory where the script is located
+#Get the directory where the script is located

 base_dir = os.path.dirname(os.path.abspath(__file__))

-# Global variables for target_filename and minecraft_skins_folder
+#Global variables for target_filename and minecraft_skins_folder

 target_filename = ""

 minecraft_skins_folder = ""

 capename = ""

-# Function to update the target_filename and path based on the selected cape
+#Function to update the target_filename and path based on the selected cape

 def select_cape(cape_name):
     global target_filename, minecraft_skins_folder, capename